Serious Injury Lawyer in Massachusetts

 Permanent Disfigurement and Scarring

-Motor vehicle and motorcycle accidents, and work injuries can result in permanent scarring or loss of an eye, ear or other body party.
+Motor vehicle, motorcycle accidents, work injuries, among other incidents can result in permanent scarring or loss of an eye, ear, or other body parts.
 Many victims experience deep emotional distress and long-term psychological difficulties.
 Deep scarring can also interfere with motor function from nerve or spinal cord damage.